Muffler removals are thrown around on the internet as a viable performance-enhancing modification. But are they really?

 Performance exhausts can range from $300 to $700.

-Although it doesn’t seem like much, these are very effective ways to care for your car.
+Although it doesn’t seem like much, these are extremely effective ways to care for your car.
 You get a slight audible improvement at the same time.
-Think of it as a free added extra.
+Think of it as a free additional bonus.

 Concluding Thoughts